Ski touring course around Riksgränsen and Narvik

 Skills

-Program for a week
+Program for the week

 This is a program proposal for the course.
 If it is arranged on another location it will of course change, but the content stays the same.
 Changes may also occur due to weather conditions.
 By the end of each day we sum up the day and draw conclusions from what we have learned during the day.